wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;N&#95;{1/2}=LB" title="Nhalf" />

-Inserting *L*=10us and *B*=10Gbyte/s, we obtain *N1/2*=100000bytes.
-For many science applications this is a long message.
+Inserting *L*=1us and *B*=10Gbyte/s, we obtain *N1/2*=10000bytes.
 You can derive similar a similar formula for the length necessary to acheive 90% peak bandwith.

-Bisection bandwidth is another important concept.
+Bisection bandwidth is another important concept especially if you are doing a lot of communication all at once.
 Divide your parallel machine in two halves so as to give the worst possible bandwidth connecting the halves.
 This is the bisection bandwidth, which you can derive by counting the number of wires that you cut.
 If your communication pattern is not local but is uniform and does not have any hot spots (think uniform and random), your effective bandwidth is the bisection bandwidth divided by the number of processes.
 This can be much smaller than the bandwidth obtained by a single message on a quiet machine.
 Thus, the communication intensity of your application is important.
-Spreading communication over larger period of time is a possible optimization.
+Spreading communication over a larger period of time is a possible optimization.

 For global communication, the details are more complicated because a broadcast or reduction is executed on an MPI-implementation-specific tree of processes that is mapped to the underlying network topology.
 However, for long messages an optimized implementation should be able to deliver similar bandwidth to that of the point-to-point communication, with a latency that grows roughly logarithmically with the number of MPI processes.

 ##  Debugging